rticommunity/rticonnextdds-usecases-act/README.md

 messages(i.e.`PlatformData`) between *only* Platforms.

 QoS applied for this [Channel](#data-channels)  is `status_qos` i.e. Reliability QoS kind:[BEST_EFFORT](#best_effort-delivery)
-with the assumption the data is being sent periodically.
+with the assumption that the data is being sent periodically.

-This can be modified in `./routing_service_config.xml` with the `WAN_P2P_QOS` variable.
+This can be modified in `./routing_service_config.xml` with the `WAN_P2P_QOS` variable to select an event based behavior pattern if desired.

 ### Test:
 In `start_router.sh`, ensure the `PlatformData` topic is assigned to the